osrf/TSC-RMW-Reports/humble/eProsima-response.md

 ## Tons of details more:

-There are a lot of minor features that we can not include here for space reasons, but you can review our [release notes](https://fast-dds.docs.eprosima.com/en/latest/notes/notes.html), we are continuously releasing new features for Fast DDS driven by the requirements of ROS2.
+There are a lot of minor features that we can not include here for space reasons, but you can review our [release notes](https://fast-dds.docs.eprosima.com/en/latest/notes/notes.html), we are continuously releasing new features for Fast DDS driven by the requirements of ROS 2.

 Also you can take a look at our [news section](https://www.eprosima.com/index.php/company-all/news) or [twitter](https://twitter.com/eprosima), we are publishing new content almost every day.